For a while, a lot of small businesses can run on memory, good intentions, and people figuring things out as they go.

 Some explanation is normal.
 But if new people can only succeed by constantly asking where things live, who owns what, or what order to do things in, onboarding is carrying too much friction.

-That usually means the work has not been made visible enough yet.
+That usually means the work hasn't been made visible enough yet.

 4. The owner is still the answer hub